 As you build your reputation in your local market, TRUX makes sure that you can connect to projects that you may not have been able to as an independent owner-operator against larger companies with more resources.

 Weekly payouts help you get your hands on your earnings faster and ensure that you don’t have to finance the expenses of gas, insurance, truck payments.

 Interested in learning how you can streamline your owner-operator business?
 Let TRUX help you.

-Taking the leap from driving a dump truck to owning and operating your own dump truck business is a...
+Taking the leap from driving a dump truck to operating and owning a dump truck business is a huge...